espocrm/documentation/docs/administration/users-management.md

 Portal users can access only the [portal](portal.md) (or multiple portals).
 A portal user usually is linked with a specific Contact and Account.
 Access permissions are defined by Portal Roles.

-Portal users can by managed at Administration > Portal Users.
+Portal users can be managed at Administration > Portal Users.

 ### API

 API users serve for accessing the system via [API](../development/api.md).
 Access permissions are defined by [Roles](roles-management.md).

-API users can by managed at Administration > API Users.
+API users can be managed at Administration > API Users.

 ### System